achtnullzwei/Doorman/docs/en/reference/gpio.md

 # GPIO Pinout

-The Doorman-S3 uses certain GPIO pins for specific functions and provides additional GPIO pins for your own sensors and devices.
+The Doorman S3 uses certain GPIO pins for specific functions and provides additional GPIO pins for your own sensors and devices.

 | GPIO | Purpose |
 | :----- | :-----|